Un oiseau qui meurt as translated in 'The Little Prince', |

-The grammar is easy enough.
-Meurt is the present tense (2nd person) of the verb mourir 'to die'.
-In French, the present tense covers a broader range of situations than the English present tense.
-Specifically, un oiseau qui meurt, literally 'a bird which dies', can indicate an action that is in the process of taking place.
-English would normally use the present progressive, namely, 'a bird which is dying'.
+Meurt is the present tense (3rd person) of the verb mourir 'to die'.
+Literally translated, the phrase becomes in English 'a bird which dies'.
+But the French present tense covers somewhat different ground from the English.
+Un oiseau qui meurt indicates an action that is in the process of taking place.
+The meaning is thus 'a bird which is in the process of dying', for which English would normally use the present progressive, namely, 'a bird which is dying'.

 The real problem comes in translating un oiseau qui meurt ('a dying bird') into Chinese.